SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab2/howto-create-vscode-projects.md

 Note that key shortcut are different for CMake projects:
 `F7` to build (especially note that Shift-Ctrl-B builds with wrong parameters... annoying)
 `F5` to debug
+> For these to work, vscode needs to work in folder ~/embedded-linux-labs/lab2 or whatever is the place for your current project.
+This you can do either
+> a) by starting vscode from command line, like in `student@student-VirtualBox:~/embedded-linux-labs/lab2$ code .` or
+> b) using vscode menu File -- Open Folder to choose current project
+> Additionally, you should enable git setting "Open Repository in Parent Folders" to enable fluent git usage from current project folder